-Marketable securities in quoted mining exploration companies are measured at fair value in the consolidated statement of financial position as at August 31, 2023 and 2022 and are classified in Level 1.
+Marketable securities in quoted mining exploration companies are measured at fair value in the statement of financial position as at August 31, 2024 and 2023 and are classified in Level 1.

-The fair value of the loan is \$40,000 as at August 31, 2023 and 2022 and is determined using the estimated market rate that the Company would have obtained for similar financing and is classified in the level 2.
+The fair value of the loan was \$40,000 at August 31, 2023, determined using the estimated market rate that the Company would have obtained for similar financing, and is classified in level 2.

-15. FINANCE INCOME AND FINANCE COST
+13. FINANCE INCOME AND FINANCE COST